Matchstick puzzle: Move 3 matches to make 5 equal squares

 Solution: Move 3 matches to make 5 equal squares: Identifying edge-connected independent squares in the puzzle figure

-It takes just a minute to identify as many as 4 edge-connected independent squares resting comfortably as a part of the puzzle figure.
+It takes just a minute to identify 4 edge-connected independent squares resting comfortably as a part of the puzzle figure.

 These are identified by the red-colored sticks in the figure below.

-The puzzle figure of 7 squares already has as a part of itself as many as 4 edge-connected independent squares.
+The puzzle figure of 7 squares already has as a part of itself 4 edge-connected independent squares.

 Solution: Move 3 matches to make 5 equal squares: Forming a 5 independent square figure as a candidate solution